guillermotti/dotfiles/README.md

 - **Raycast**
   - Import config from *.rayconfig
   - Set directory to script commands
-- **Middleclick**
-  - Launch at Login
-- **Open In Code**
-  - Press and hold CMD meanwhile add the icon from Applications to the Finder tab
 - **VSCode**
   - Install "Settings Sync" extension and reload.
   - Run '> Sync: Download Settings'